Doc-Le/Project-Milestone-1/README.md

 `Portifolio - website` is a simple website portfolio The implementation strives to be simple and free of unnecessary dependencies.

+## User Experience (UX)

+### User stories

+#### First Time Visitor Goals

+* As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the professional.
+* As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+* As a First Time Visitor, I want to look for information to understand what he has to offer as software development.
+I  also want to locate his social media links to see their followings on social media to determine how trusted and known he is.

+### Returning Visitor Goals

+* As a Returning Visitor, I want to find information about codding skills.
+* As a Returning Visitor, I want to find the best way to get in contact with him.
+* As a Returning Visitor, I want to find community links.

+## Goals

+- Easy authoring Portfolio website created in HTML,Css and js
+- Ordering of posts by publish date or content date
+- customization of site layout with main navegation menu
+- High resolution (2x) support for photo blog images
+- Ability to author hidden posts and schedule a publish date
+- Ability to create posts that never show up in the timeline and tagging of posts by category
+- Support for Automatic link to social media
+- Support for Automatic link Download CV in Pdf
+- No JavaScript requirement for client browsers

 ## Design

   * Colour Scheme